Closing Costs Explained in a Southwest Florida Closing

 Common Costs for Sellers

 Sellers are commonly responsible for real estate commissions, document stamps on the deed based on the sales price, and title-related fees such as estoppel charges when applicable.
-Additional costs may vary depending on the contract terms and any outstanding obligations tied to the property, including mortgage payoffs or unpaid taxes.
+Additional costs may include mortgage payoffs, unpaid taxes, HOA balances, municipal charges, or other obligations that must be cleared before or at closing.

 How Costs Are Determined

-Closing costs are influenced by several factors, including the contract used, county customs, and the specific terms negotiated between the buyer and seller.
-In Southwest Florida, different contract forms may allocate costs differently, making it important to review each transaction individually.
+Closing costs are influenced by several factors, including the contract used, local custom, the type of financing involved, and the specific terms negotiated between the buyer and seller.
+In Southwest Florida, different contract forms may allocate costs differently, which is why each transaction needs to be reviewed individually.

 When You’ll See the Final Numbers